Yasemin

 Yasemin Tarhan in the studio

-05 — About
+06 — About

-Architect, researcher, mother.
+Architect, writer, mother.

 I am an architect with nearly two decades of experience designing across scales, from furniture and interiors to homes, workplaces, hospitality, cultural institutions, healthcare environments, and urban design.
 My work has spanned every phase of the architectural process, from early visioning and community engagement through design, documentation, and construction.